robertopauletto/javascript/README.md

   <a name="naming--Acronyms-and-Initialisms"></a>
   - [23.9](#naming--Acronyms-and-Initialisms) Acronyms and initialisms should always be all uppercased, or all lowercased.

-    > Why?
+    > Perchè?
 Names are for readability, not to appease a computer algorithm.

     ```javascript
-    // bad
+    // male
     import SmsContainer from './containers/SmsContainer';

-    // bad
+    // male
     const HttpRequests = [
       // ...
     ];

-    // good
+    // bene
     import SMSContainer from './containers/SMSContainer';

-    // good
+    // bene
     const HTTPRequests = [
       // ...
     ];